You’re stressed out, stretched thin, and wearing too many hats. You worry that you’re doing a terrible job in at least one crucial area of your life.

 You don’t even know who you are anymore.

-Whether this is you or you manage her, you’re in the right place.
+Whether you’ve been there before, you are headed there are you manage a team who’s there right now, you’re in the right place.

 I understand because I’ve been there.
 There’s a better way, and I’m excited to show you.

 The best part?
 You don’t need to sell your soul for someone else's bottom line.

 Hi!
 I’m Tarah Keech, and I’m a teacher, retreat leader and coach for professionals who excel at work but feel tired, alone, and sometimes unfulfilled.
 I help them put themselves back at the top of the list so they can reach their full potential in their careers and personal lives—and feel good doing it (read: not selling their souls).

 I didn’t have a lightning bolt moment that jolted me into realizing that I was heading down the wrong path.
 Rather, there were many road signs along the way that ultimately led me to where I am today.

 As a kid of a now-retired Air Force Dad, we moved around the US a lot.
 The summer before starting high school, we moved to our “home base” of Mobile, Alabama—where my mom grew up, my parents met, and was also the backdrop for my childhood summers.
 We came back to take care of my Mom’s Mom and then my other Grandma moved in too.
 I had the best days and made the sweetest memories getting to know them and spending time together during the last years of their lives.
 It was hard, fun, and also hysterical and tragic.

 Driven by the heartache of grief and the determination to live while the living is good, I set my sights on serving Alzheimer’s caregivers.
 My freshly married husband and I both quit our jobs, picked up our puppy, and moved to Denver for my master’s program.